imJoshuaRice/scripts/README.md

 # scripts
-A collection of scripts that have proven useful.
+A collection of content I have found useful.